Resilience basins of complex systems: an application to prosumer impacts on power grids: Conclusion

 \section{Conclusion}

-Modeling the power grid under the influence of solar prosumers served as a thorough proof of concept for our resilience measurement approach.
+Assessing both the well-studied single-node dynamical system and a unique probabilistic power grid serves as a thorough proof of concept for our resilience measurement approach.
 We believe that our framework will be able to provide useful insights throughout a wide range of applications.
-Further, the prosumer scenario does not only represent a highly relevant scenario in the context of climate change mitigation, but also a great example of how resilience can be studied in the context of adverse side effects caused by otherwise desirable processes.
+Further, the scenario of prosumers destabilizing the power grid does not only represent a highly relevant scenario in the context of climate change mitigation, but also a great example of how resilience can be studied in the context of adverse side effects caused by otherwise desirable processes.

-The key feature of our framework is that the resilience basins do not exist within the phase space of the system (as in basin stability), but in a separately defined space of adverse influences.
+The key feature of our framework is that the resilience basins do not necessarily exist within the phase space of the system (as in basin stability), but in a separately defined space of adverse influences.
 Likewise, the space of response options is separate and of arbitrary dimension.
-We believe that this generally requires more conscious effort and subjective decisions by the modeler, but has the potential to produce more concrete and meaningful results.
+We believe that this generally requires more conscious effort and subjective decisions by the modeler, but has the potential to produce more concrete and meaningful results, as well as allowing application to non-dynamical systems that are not described by differential equations.